WestDRI/wgpages/content/julia20230420/julia-01-intro-language.md

 ### Julia on the training cluster for this workshop

-We have Julia on our training cluster *kandinsky.c3.ca*.
+We have Julia on our training cluster *parjul.c3.ca*.

 {{<note>}}
 Our training cluster has: <br><br>

-- one login node with 8 *"persistent"* cores and 30GB of memory, <br>
+- one login node with 1 *"persistent"* core and 4GB of memory, <br>
-- 60 compute nodes with 4 *"compute"* cores and 15GB of memory on each (240 cores in total)
+- 45 compute nodes with 4 *"compute"* cores and 15GB of memory on each (180 cores in total)
 <!-- - one GPU node with 4 *"compute"* cores, 1 vGPU (8GB) and 22GB of memory. -->
 {{</note>}}

-In our introductory Julia course we use Julia inside a Jupyter notebook.
+Normally in our introductory Julia course we would use Julia inside a Jupyter notebook.
 Today we will be starting multiple threads and processes, with the eventual goal of running our workflows as batch jobs on an HPC cluster, so we'll be using Julia from the command line.

 > **Pause**: We will now distribute accounts and passwords to connect to the cluster.